Confidential Consortium Framework

-Originally developed in 2019 by software giant, Microsoft.

-under the name Coco, and later rebranded to Confidential Consortium Framework; (CCF) is an open-source framework for the development of a new category performant applications that focus on the optimization of secure multi-party computation and data availability.
-Intended to accelerate the adoption of blockchain technology by enterprise; CCF can enable a variety of high-scale, confidential permissioned distributed ledger networks that meet key enterprise requirements.
+Originally developed in 2019 by Microsoft under the name Coco and later rebranded to Confidential Consortium Framework (CCF), it is an open-source framework for developing of a new category of performant applications that focuses on the optimization of secure multi-party computation and data availability.
+Intended to accelerate the adoption of blockchain technology by enterprises, CCF can enable a variety of high-scale, confidential, permissioned distributed ledger networks that meet key enterprise requirements.

 Overview

 CCF provides a multi-party computation (MPC) model of programming that prioritizes highly-available data storage and a universally-verifiable data log implemented a ledger abstraction.

-As a permissioned framework, CCF leverages trust in a consortium of governing members and in a network of replicated hardware-protected execution environments (also known as trusted execution environments [TEEs] such as Intel Software Guard Extensions [SGX].)to achieve high throughput, low latency, strong integrity and strong confidentiality for application data and code executing on the ledger.
-CCF embeds consensus protocols with Byzantine and crash fault tolerant configurations.
+As a permissioned framework, CCF leverages trust in a consortium of governing members and in a network of replicated hardware-protected execution environments (also known as trusted execution environments [TEEs] such as Intel Software Guard Extensions [SGX].)to achieve high throughput, low latency, strong integrity, and strong confidentiality for application data and code executing on the ledger.
+CCF embeds consensus protocols with Byzantine and crashes fault tolerant configurations.
 All configurations support strong service integrity based on the ledger contents.
 Even if some replicas are corrupt or their keys are compromised, they can be blamed based on their signed evidence of malicious activity recorded in the ledger.
 CCF supports transparent, programmable governance where the power of the consortium members is tunable and their activity is similarly recorded in the ledger for full auditability.

 The framework is designed and built on a 6-point foundation of: